Dayojo/Dev_repo/Project_1/Project1.md

 ![1](https://user-images.githubusercontent.com/123396933/230747272-2918f605-de67-408f-967f-8cbdeaea2ef6.PNG)

-- Run this command to ensure your key is not publicly viewable.
+- We need to run this command to ensure our key is not publicly viewable.

 `chmod 400 <your-PEM-file-name>.pem`